Richard Coeur-de-lion (opera): Performance history

-It was first performed in three acts by the Comédie-Italienne at the first Salle Favart in Paris on 21 October 1784.
+First performed in three acts by the Comédie-Italienne at the first Salle Favart in Paris on 21 October 1784, it was described by Frances Anne Crewe as “a more beautifull, and splendid Opera,” than she had ever seen in England.
 It was unsuccessfully given in a revised four-act version at Fontainebleau on 25 October 1785, and later in Paris on 21 December.
 A new definitive three-act version was then reworked and mounted at the Comédie-Italienne on 29 December, subsequently entering the Opéra-Comique repertoire.
-The opera reached the United Kingdom in 1786 and Boston, USA, in 1797.
+The opera reached the United Kingdom in 1786 where it was performed at Richard Brinsley Sheridan's Drury Lane Theatre, and Boston, USA, in 1797.
 It was immensely popular and was still being played in France at the end of the 19th century.
 Being consistently interpreted as a 'royalist' piece, it fell out of public favour during the revolutionary periods and was not billed in Paris in 1791–1806, 1827–1841, 1847–1856.
 Charlton counts 485 performances in total up to 1827.
 In 1841 Adolphe Adam provided new orchestration for that year's revival at the Opéra-Comique and through the following decades reached over 600 further performances by that company by 1910.
 Another 302 were given at the Théâtre Lyrique between 1856 and 1868.

 A translated semi-opera version of Sedaine's work Richard Cœur de lion was written by John Burgoyne with music by Thomas Linley the elder for the Drury Lane Theatre where it was very successful in 1788.
+Another translated version, written by Leonard McNally, was performed at Covent Garden and equally successful.